Treating Bacterial Overgrowth May Relieve Rosacea

 The Digestive Connection To Rosacea

 About 40 years ago a team of pathologists at the Royal Victoria Infirmary at Newcastle on Tyne in England performed a series of autopsies on rosacea patients who had willed their bodies to science.
-They found that about 1 in 3 of these patients had “multiple convolutions” in the lining of the small intestine.
+They found that about 1 in 3 of these patients had “multiple convolutions” in the lining of the small intestine3.
 These tiny pouches form a home in which bacteria can grow.
 The bacteria then, the researchers reasoned, emit some kind of toxin that gets carried to the bloodstream that causes rosacea to break out.

 Later researchers theorized that perhaps these tiny pouches are caused by celiac disease that is not severe enough to cause full-blown symptoms.
 Celiac disease is a sensitivity to gluten, more specifically to a component of gluten called gliadin, that is found in wheat, barley, rye, and oats.
 In clinically diagnosed cases, it causes severe damage to the lining of the small intestine that results in obvious symptoms.
 It may be that in milder cases it just stimulates the growth of the lining of the small intestine so that bacteria can accumulate.

 These bacteria reach the small intestine when there isn’t enough acid in stomach, perhaps after taking an antacid or a medication for gastroesophageal reflux disease.
 Or maybe severe constipation causes them to accumulate.
-There would have to be a combination of mild celiac disease plus something that transports bacteria to the small bowel for rosacea flares to occur.
+There would have to be a combination of mild celiac disease plus something that transports bacteria to the small bowel for rosacea flares to occur4.
 And it’s all just a good theory.
 Scientists don’t know for sure that wheat sensitivity usually causes rosacea.
 Only about 35% of people who had rosacea had obvious changes in the small intestine.

 Using Antibiotics To Treat Rosacea

 It’s not necessary to snip a piece of small bowel and look at it under a microscope, however, to diagnose small intestine bacterial overgrowth (SIBO).
 Nowadays, that can also be done with a breath test.
-In 2008, Italian researchers recruited rosacea patients whose breath tests indicated that they had SIBO and gave them antibiotics to kill the excess growth of bacteria in the small intestine.
+In 2008, Italian researchers recruited5 rosacea patients whose breath tests indicated that they had SIBO and gave them antibiotics to kill the excess growth of bacteria in the small intestine.

 The researchers were astounded by the results.
 In 70% of patients who had both rosacea and SIBO, treating the overgrowth eliminated rosacea outbreaks.
 In the other 30%, symptoms were greatly improved.
 One round of antibiotics for the bowel—not for the skin—eliminated rosacea on average for nine months.